Pasta with Prawns in White Wine Butter Sauce

 - Fresh herb sprigs, for garnish Add to list

 Cook pasta in boiling, salted water until al dente.
 Drain and keep warm while preparing the sauce.

 Heat oil in a large sauté pan over medium heat.
 Cook prawns with thyme, fennel and garlic for 3 to 4 minutes, or until prawns are just opaque.

-Remove prawns and pour wine and stock or broth into the pan.
+Remove prawns and pour wine and stock or juice into the pan.
 Increase heat to medium-high and cook to reduce by half.
 Turn the heat to low and stir in cold butter, 1 pat at a time.
 Adjust seasoning with salt and pepper.

 Lightly toss pasta with wine sauce and prawns; heat gently.
 Serve garnished with fresh herb sprigs.

 Recipe by, PCC Chef